cmorris10-chwy/Automation_public/Assortment.md

 Before the item is assorted, Mercury performs a check to ensure the item has an active SPA.
 If an item does not then Mercury will apply an `mercury.item_attr.attr_val` as `Missing BPA`.
 If an active SPA exists, then the item will be automatically assorted per the [Assortment Configurations](#assortment-configurations).

 **Gap:** The `Zero Forecast` process is only being followed for 1 or 2 planners.
 The other planners are new to Chewy and were never taught.
 There is opportunity to improve this process by making it dynamic and having the assortment uupdated automatically as sales materialize and an accurate forecast is applied.
+There is also an opportunity to implement a review process for new items to decide whether to RTV the inventory and discontinue the item or continue carrying the item in the catalog.
+Today new items stay perpetually until they do not have an active SPA any longer.
+There is no review process as to whether a new item is worth keeping in the catalog or not.

 ## Upstream Details